 The Facts on Lagusta’s Luscious Bluestocking Bonbons

-Dietary Notes: By ingredients, Lagusta’s Luscious Bluestocking Bonbons are dairy-free / non-dairy, egg-free, gluten-free, grain-free, soy-free, vegan / plant-based, vegetarian.
-Some varieties are nut-free and peanut-free.
-Nonetheless, always read the ingredient statement and check with the company on their manufacturing processes for all varieties if potential allergen cross-contamination is an issue for you.
-Processes and labeling are subject to change at any time for any company / product.
+Dietary Notes: By ingredients, Lagusta’s Luscious Bluestocking Bonbons are dairy-free / non-dairy, egg-free, gluten-free, grain-free, soy-free, vegan, vegetarian.
+Some varieties are nut-free and peanut-free.*

 For More Product Information: Visit the Lagusta’s Luscious website at lagustasluscious.com.